 - Saratoga Performing Art Center (SPAC): about 40 minutes away.
 This is a Summer concert venue, that’s an amphitheater with lawn seating as well.
-They also hosts the NYC Ballet.
+They also host the NYC Ballet.

 Farms around Albany, NY

 There are many farms a short drive from Albany with lots to do.
 Spring is great for Baby Animal Days.
-Fall is a Great time too.
-There’s so many Farms in the Area to visit and lots to do.
+Fall is a great time too.
+There are so many Farms in the area to visit and lots to do.